Final Expense Insurance Cost (2026 Rates)

 TYPES OF FINAL EXPENSE INSURANCE

 Final expense insurance comes in two forms.
 Simplified issue policies ask a short health questionnaire and offer lower rates for applicants who qualify.
-Guaranteed acceptance policies skip health questions entirely and approve anyone who meets the age requirement, but cost more and include a 2-3 year waiting period before the full death benefit pays out.
+Guaranteed acceptance policies skip health questions entirely and approve anyone who meets the age requirement, but cost more and include a 2-to-3-year waiting period before the full death benefit pays out.
 If your health allows, a simplified issue policy costs less.

 How to Get Low-Cost Final Expense Insurance